everx-labs/TonNfcClientAndroid/docs/FuntionsList.md

 - **public void checkSerialNumberAndSignForDefaultHdPath(final String serialNumber, final String dataForSigning, final NfcCallback callback, Boolean... showDialog),** <br/>
   **public String checkSerialNumberAndSignForDefaultHdPathAndGetJson(final String serialNumber, final String dataForSigning)**

     Read serial number of currently connected security card and compare it with serialNumber argument.
 If they are identical then make data signing by key for HD path m/44'/396'/0'/0'/0'.
+Else reject the card.
 Prior to call this function you must call verifyPin.

     *Arguments requirements:*